lowski/lowski.github.io/docs/postgresql/moving-data-from-database-column-to-jsonb-field.md

 There are cases when data needs to be moved from regular database column to `jsonb` based field.
 Likewise with every database migration existing data needs to be retained as part of the process.

-Let's see how we can do it using regular SQL commands and then Rails migration.
+Let's see how we can do it using regular SQL commands and then through Rails migration.
 Imagine we need to move `token` from `users` table into `token` inside `credentials` jsonb based field in the same table.

-Firstly, we need to create a new column:
+Firstly, we need to add a new column:

 ```sql
 ALTER TABLE users